amithr/Blockchain-Tutorial/README.md

 		- *mining_node.py* [Responsible for creating new blocks and updating blockchain]
 - **/voting_client** [Desktop-based frontend]

-## What happens when someone votes?
+## What happens when someone votes? :raising_hand:
 1. The vote is sent from the frontend dashboard to one of the mining nodes - the specific mining node is selected at random.
 2. The mining node "mines" or creates a block that stores the vote.
 3. This mining node send this newly created block to all the other mining nodes in the network